-On Tuesday, Google for Jobs was finally launched in the UK, we’re pleased to confirm that the latest version of our Recaza recruitment platform is fully compliant and delivers jobs straight into the system.
+On Tuesday, Google for Jobs was finally launched in the UK and we're pleased to confirm that the latest version of our Recaza recruitment platform is fully compliant and delivers jobs straight into the system.

 However, the presence of many job boards and relatively few agencies in the search results drove us to revisit a study we undertook in 2017 when the service was first announced.